 Continuous improvement of the inventory is delivered through a programme of review of inventory data followed by a programme of targeted research.
-This is possible through maintaining an on-going "live" list of comments, improvements and problems that the inventory team find at any time of the inventory cycle.
+This is possible through maintaining an on-going "live" list of comments, improvements and issues that the inventory team find at any time during the inventory cycle.

 In addition, there is a broader programme of activities, which contribute to the identification of improvement options:

-- attendance at technical national and international workshops, conferences and meetings such as the TFEIP/EIONET
+- attendance at technical national and international workshops, conferences and meetings such as the TFEIP/UNFCCC

 - ongoing data collection and inventory compilation